wesselb/mlkernels/docs/_build/html/_sources/readme.rst.txt

        >>> EQ().transform(None, f)
        EQ() transform (None, f)

--  Numerically, but efficiently, take derivatives of kernels.
+-  Numerically, but efficiently, take derivatives of kernels and means.
    This currently only works in TensorFlow.

    Definition: